TrupleCpu/QuickNotes/client/README.md

-# Client side
+# Client Side for QuickNotes

+This is the client side of QuickNotes, an online notepad application.
+It uses, React, Vite, and Typescript.

+## Prerequisites
+- Node.js
+- npm

+## Installation
+1. Navigate to the directory where you want the project to be cloned.
-First clone the client folder using this command
+2. Clone the client folder using this command:

 ```js
 git clone https://github.com/TrupleCpu/QuickNotes/tree/main/client
 ```

-Then you need to reinstall the vite + react
+3. Navigate into the cloned directory.
+4. Install Vite and React:

 ```js
 npm init @vitejs/app my-vite-app --template react
 ```
+# Running the program

-Lastly, use this command to run the program
+Use this command to run the program:

 ```js
 npm run dev
 ```

-## HAPPY CODING :smile:!
+## HAPPY CODING 😺!